-Once I made it to the top and organized my stuff, I realized I couldn’t get back down.
+When I finally made it to the top and organized my stuff, I realized I couldn’t get back down.
 My ankle refused to by way of shooting pains and what felt like electric shocks into my leg and foot.

 It took about 25 minutes of looking down from my box and wasting time by taking selfies see below before I mustered the courage to endure the pain the way down brought.

-Unfortunately, my anxiety was sky high at this point because in my mind, I looked like an asshole and people were definitely watching me ridiculously maneuver the way down.
+Unfortunately, my anxiety was sky high at this point because in my mind, I looked like a complete asshole as people were definitely watching me ridiculously maneuver the way down.

-This trauma would happen 2 more times – later that night and then checkout the next morning.
+This ridiculousness would happen 2 more times – later that night and then checkout the next morning.